 Florida handles lower-division Eastern Washington 52-17

-The Gators (3-2) scored touchdowns on their first five possessions while having their way with the Eagles (1-3).
+The Gators (3-2) scored touchdowns on their first five possessions and totaled 666 yards while having their way with the Eagles (1-3) on a sun-drenched day in the Swamp.
+More than 72,000 were on hand for the first Sunday game at Florida Field, most of them expecting big things from Richardson.

-Richardson’s first throw was a 75-yard TD pass to Justin Shorter.
+His first throw was a 75-yard TD pass to Justin Shorter.
 His first run went for 45 yards and set up another score.
-He briefly left the game in the first half to get his right ankle tapped but later returned and was done for the day early in the third quarter.
+He briefly left the game in the second quarter to get his right ankle tapped but later returned and was pulled early in the third.

+“He did a great job,” coach Billy Napier said.
+“He’s a product of his work.
+I think you’re seeing a guy that’s settling in a little bit.
+He’s starting to get more familiar with what his routine should look like. … Just taking a true professional approach to the preparation part.”

-He completed 8 of 10 passes, with an interception on a deep ball to open the second half.
+Richardson completed 8 of 10 passes, with an interception on a deep ball to open the second half.
+He spent much of the second half cheering on backup Jalen Kitna, the son of retired NFL quarterback Jon Kitna.

+Kitna completed 8 of 12 passes for 152 yards and a touchdown, the first of his college career.
+His dad was scheduled to make the trip from Texas, but Ian’s aftermath forced him to cancel the trip.

+Kitna’s performance should give Napier more confidence to call running plays for Richardson.
+Napier has been admittedly shy about putting Richardson in harm’s way considering backup Jack Miller has missed the first five games following hand surgery.
+But Kitna played with poise and threw several precise passes.

 The game between Florida and former Florida coach Jim McElwain’s alma mater was initially set for 2020 but was bumped because of COVID-19 scheduling.
 It landed on the schedule for Saturday but got pushed a day as Ian tore through the Sunshine State.